 4. i3-Style Cartesian-XZ-Head

 The i3-style Cartesian-XZ-Head is very widely used in 3D printer design.
-In this approach, the print platform itself is lifted and lowered (Z-axis motion), while the printhead is separately transported on the gantry for the X and Y axes.
-The extruder is mounted on a carriage that moves along the X and Y axes on precision-ground shafts, using recirculating ball bushes.
+In this approach, the print platform itself is lifted and lowered (Z-axis motion), while the printhead is separately transported on the gantry for the X-axis.
+The extruder is mounted on a carriage that moves along the X-axis on precision-ground shafts, using recirculating ball bushes.
 On larger and higher-priced machines, the rails can be in V form, with roller bearings running on these rails.
+Linear rails and slider bearings can also be used for higher precision.

 This design is simple and easy to construct, making it a popular choice for home/hobby 3D printers.
 It delivers good accuracy and precision in smaller machines, but generally, it require moderation in acceleration and direction changes due to relatively low stiffness and high inertia.

 The primary drawback to this design is that it can be very difficult to maintain a level bed and achieve consistent layer thicknesses.
-The poor rigidity, compared with other, higher-price 3D printer designs can have very significant effects at higher axis speeds/accelerations.
+The poor rigidity, compared with other, higher-priced 3D printer designs, can have very significant effects at higher axis speeds/accelerations.

 5. H-Bot